strapi/documentation/docusaurus/docs/dev-docs/configurations/future-flags.md

 To enable a future flag:

 0. (_optional_) If the server is running, stop it with `Ctrl-C`.
 1. Open the `config/features.js|ts` file or create it if the file does not exist yet.
+The file will export a `future` object with all the future flags to enable.
-2. The file will export a `future` object with all the future flags to enable.
-To enable a future flag, add its property (see [full list](#available-future-flags)) to the `future` object and ensure the property's value is set to `true`.
+2. To enable a future flag, add its property (see [full list](#available-future-flags)) to the `future` object and ensure the property's value is set to `true`.
+The following example shows how to enable the `contentReleases` future flag:

   <Tabs groupId='js-ts'>